Translations

 Introduction

-I had anticipated a muddy and too warm hike, so I decided to hike the two loop trails only, with the possibility that I would climb the ridge, if I decided to do so.
+Today, anticipating a muddy and too warm hike, I decided to hike the two loop trails only, with the possibility that I could climb the ridge, if I decided to do so.
 I had on a T-shirt and short sleeve shirt only.
-(Well, I had on jeans, shoes, and ballcap also, in case you were wondering.
-Yes, I wore underwear and socks too!)
+(Well, I had on jeans, shoes, and ball cap also, in case you were wondering.
+Yes, I also wore underwear and socks!)

 That's what they had decided to name the lower level parking lot.
-I had to park my truck in the lower level parking area, since the upper and main parking area was full.
+I had to park my truck in that parking area, since the upper and main parking area was full.
 It is Wednesday!
 The weather and mud are not great!
 Why are so many hiking today?

-The above photo is looking east, from where I had hiked, after I'd parked my truck.
+The above photograph is looking east, from where I had hiked.
 It is an easy little trail.
-You can turn left or right, for this loop, behind me.
+You can turn left or right, on the loop, which is behind me.
 I turned right, to go up.
 (We all need to turn right, to go up.)

-After I had turned right to go up, I arrived here.
-The above photo is looking northeast.
-I had reached the main/upper parking area.
-They call the east/lower loop trail “Right Sawmill Trail.”
-I think, decades ago, a sawmill used to be in the area.
+After I had hiked right and up, I arrived here.
+The above photograph is looking northeast.
+I had reached the main, or upper, parking area.
+They call the east, or lower, loop trail “Right Sawmill Trail.”
+I think that, decades ago, a sawmill used to be in the area.
 The trail name continues the heritage.

-Seconds after I had taken the “Right Sawmill Trail” photo, I turned left, to look southwest.
-There is the upper parking area, in part!
-The man in the photo was kicking mud off his shoes.
-The information board, on the lower left side, has my photo of the mountain, from a middle bluff, that I had taken years ago, in the snow.
-My name, “Marion Ferrell,” is on the photo.
+Seconds after I had taken the “Right Sawmill Trail” photograph, I turned left, to look southwest.
+This is a partial view of the upper parking area.
+The man, in the image, was kicking mud off his shoes.
+The information board, on the lower left side, has my photograph of the mountain, from a middle bluff, that I had taken years ago, in the snow.
+My name, “Marion Ferrell,” is on the photograph.

-I had walked farther southwest, a few yards, past the information board, which is behind me now, to take this photo, still looking southwest.
+I had walked farther southwest, a few yards, past the information board, which is behind me now, to take the above photograph.
+The view still look southwest.
 They call this upper west loop trail the “Left Sawmill Loop.”

 The above trail sign is the one that I touch, to check my time on my watch, as I start hiking up the west trail, to the west bluff.
 It is nine tenths of a mile up, with six switchbacks, after you get past the lower switchbacks.
 The trail will challenge you.
-I touch my rock on the west bluff then check my time hiking up, on my watch.
-I can make it up in 30 to 34 minutes now.
+I touch my rock, on the west bluff, to check my time hiking up, by my watch.
+I can now hike up, in 30 to 34 minutes.
 My average “pre-bionic joints” time was 24 to 26 minutes.
 My right foot and knee still slow me down – for now.

 Today, I just “hiked” the two little loop trails.
 I will explain.

 After I had finished the “Left Sawmill Loop,” I turned left, heading northwest.
 I had to see how muddy it might be!
 I had not gone up the trail too far yet.
 I am still at the base of the mountain.
-The above photo is good enough to show the mud.
+The above image is good enough to show the mud.
 I have stepped across the rocks many times, with and without “bionic” joints, to keep climbing up, through the other muddy spots that I know well.
 Today, I decided that I would not “enjoy another muddy hike.”
-I have done many of them.
+I have taken several of them.

 Conclusion